denten-books/plain-text/0-intro.md

 literary artifact.
 Affordances, as Caroline Levine explains, "describe potential uses or actions latent in materials and designs."
 For example, glass affords transparency where steel affords strength [@levine_forms:_2015, 6].
-Literary affordances ultimately constrain the ways in which texts can be read or written [@hutchby_technologies_2001, 447].
+The affordances of a literary device ultimately constrain the ways in which texts can be read and written [@hutchby_technologies_2001, 447].
 The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the textual artifact.

 In the West, it is easy to forget the blunt effectiveness of physical control.
 Books that are burned or redacted cannot be read at all.
 Elsewhere, global inequities of access to knowledge compel readers to print their own books and build their own libraries.
-Witness the so-called "shadow libraries" of Eastern Europe, the street book vendors of India and Pakistan, and the gray market presses of Nigeria arising form the country's "book famine"[@mahmood_copyright_2005; @okiy_photocopying_2005; @liang_piracy_2009;
+Witness the so-called "shadow libraries" of Eastern Europe and Central Asia, the street book vendors of India and Pakistan, and the gray market presses of Nigeria arising form the country's "book famine"[@mahmood_copyright_2005; @okiy_photocopying_2005; @liang_piracy_2009;
-@bodo_short_2014; @nkiko_book_2014].
-More than mere piracy, such *samizdat*-like practices preserve the literary sphere [@tenen_book_2014].
+@bodo_short_2014; @nkiko_book_2014; @_elsevier_2015].
+More than mere piracy,
+such *samizdat*-like practices preserve the literary sphere [@tenen_book_2014].
 Informal book exchange networks create reading publics that own the means of textual production and dissemination.
 Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
 By contrast, in wealthier economies, such infrastructures are commodified.
 Consequently, the material contexts of meaning-making are received passively, taken for granted, and disappear from view.
 For many readers, technologies that support reading, writing, and interpretation pass from tools to fetish.
 No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers.
 Thus we exist in the state of profound alienation from the material conditions closet to our mental activity.

 The future of reading and writing is inexorably intertwined with the development of computer science and software engineering.
 Even if you are not